What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 RB/Bauer-Griffin/GC Images

 She underwent her gastric bypass in 1998, after which she hosted her own talk show, The Roseanne Show, for two years.
 In 2002 she and Thomas divorced.
-She soon after met her current boyfriend, Johnny Argent, when she held a writing competition on her blog and he entered.
+She soon met her current boyfriend, Johnny Argent, when she ran a writing competition on her blog and he entered.
 They talked on the phone for a year before finally meeting.
-They continue to reside together on a macadamia nut farm on the Big Island of Hawaii, hence her book, Dispatches From the Nut Farm.
+The resided together on a macadamia nut farm on the Big Island of Hawaii, hence her book, Dispatches From the Nut Farm.

 "I like to shop, to buy cards, I like to take photographs, to grow things, to cook, to blog, and to talk to my boyfriend," Barr told The Guardian in 2008.

-She went on tour, filming myriad specials, but no plan for a return to television in a new scripted capacity ever stuck.
+She continued on with her stand-up, filming myriad specials, but no plan for a return to television in a new scripted capacity ever stuck.

 In London to perform when she talked to The Guardian, she said, "Humanity is a failed experiment.
 But I think I'm God and I'd like to start over.
 I don't want to die, I just want everyone else to.
 I certainly would not be lonely.
 It would be exciting never having to listen to another person again but just my own self droning on and on.
 That's why I write a blog.
 And I read it too...I think I should be here alone to rethink the world, I do.
 I want these lesser humans gone."